Coloring ideas for Bandicoot

 You can even imagine a magical bandicoot in rainbow colors, glowing spots, or shiny golden fur.
 Let your creativity run wild!

-On the back of the page, why not try writing some fun facts about the bandicoot, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the bandicoot, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is a Bandicoot?